uvsinn/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection

-This repository contains code and resources for credit card fraud detection system.
+This repository contains code and resources for credit card fraud detection system using *Logistic Regression*.

 ## Concept